-- The main search/user profile "Auto" buttons: bid/exchange with just two clicks.
+- The main search/user profile "Quick" buttons: bid/exchange with just two clicks.

-- The "comic profile" page: Reach this pages by following the links on "main search", "user profiles" or "main page", and fill the form in order to bid/exchange.
+- The "comic profile" page: Reach these pages by following the links on "Main Search", "User Profiles" or "Main Page".
+Fill the form in order to bid/exchange.

-The main difference between the two methods is that auto buttons will choose one ad for you (the most recent), on the other hand, by using the form, you can choose the ad yourself.
-As long you don't want to choose a different ad/amount/period, auto buttons will do.
-You can configure auto button values/behavior on your profile settings.
+The main difference between the two methods: "quick" buttons will choose an ad for you (the most recent), on the other hand, by using the form, you can choose the ad yourself.
+As long you don't want to choose a different ad/amount/period, quick buttons will do.
+You can configure quick button values/behavior on your profile settings.

-To post a bid, your bid value must at least match the unit's min. bid value or be higher than the "to beat" bid in case bids exist.
-You account balance must also be able to handle the "daily bid load" (monetary sum of all your running bids for each day)
+To post a bid, the posted value must be higher then the unit's minimum value.
+If no bids exist, it'll get live, if not, only if higher than the "to beat" value.
+Your account balance must also be able to handle the "daily bid load" (monetary sum of all your running bids for each day)

-To post an exchange you must have an unit with a non-zero "DAV", higher or equal to the publisher unit's min.
-"DAV" requirement in case it exists.
-To set a min.
-"DAV" requirement on your own unit, that unit must possess a "DAV" equal or higher than the requirement itself.
+To post an exchange you must have an ad unit with a non-zero "DAV", higher or equal to the publisher unit's minimum "DAV" requirement, in case it exists.
+To set a minimum "DAV" requirement on your own unit, it must possess a "DAV" equal or higher than the requirement itself.

 - Normal quota: quotas that result from a normal daily period, equals to the bid value (publisher is paid the bid value with the service commission already deduced).